 Step 2.
 On your Google My Business dashboard, click on the info tab on the left.
 You will now be able to see a COVID-19 info link and a Virtual Care link.

 Step 3.
-Under the Google Virtual Care link, click to add the URL to your virtual care website where patients can get more information and, if available, schedule a virtual visit.
+Click to add the URL to your virtual platform where patients can get more information and, if available, schedule a virtual visit.

 Step 4.
 Under the COVID-19 info link, add the URL to your practice webpage outlining changed policies and updates during the COVID-19 pandemic.